 When clicking '+ New record', a drop down appears where you fill in the four aspects of a DNS record: the Record, Type, Destination and TTL.
 These aspects are described below.

 The record specifies for which subdomain you want to add a record.
 Filling in just the name of a subdomain signifies the name of a subdomain extended by the primary domain. (for example: 'www' results in 'www.yourdomain.com') Filling in the '@' signifies the the primary domain name, for example 'yourdomain.com'.
 Filling in the '*' signifies every other possible subdomain extended by the primary domain name.

 Type includes the type of DNS reference that is made.
 In the drop down you can choose one of the types:

 TTL stands for Time to Live and signifies the number of seconds that this DNS record may be kept in cache memory.
 The lower the TTL the faster any changes in the record will become active for visitors or users, but after the TTL has expired a page may load a little bit slower.
-Keeping this field empty results in a default TTL of 3600 seconds (one hour), which is advised for non experienced webmasters.
+Keeping this field empty results in a default TTL of 3600 seconds (one hour), which is advised in most cases.

 Changing name servers

 To change the name servers, log in to the Service Centre, click the 'Hosting' tab and click 'DNS' in the bottom left-hand menu.
 Within 'DNS', under the 'Name servers' tab you can change the name servers in the fields by entering their names (IP addresses are not necessary) and saving.
 If you change our records it can take up to 24 hours for the changes to take effect.
 If you change the name servers to those of another hosting provider or entity, their DNS records are used for your domain name.

 To restore the name server settings to the default Greenhost name servers, click 'Default values' and save.
 It can take up to 48 hours for this change to take effect.